 How to Use Flour, Baking Soda, or Cornstarch to Stop the Bleeding

-Another common home remedy to stop your dogs nail from bleeding is to make a paste of your own with flour, baking soda, or cornstarch.
+One common home remedy to stop your dogs nail from bleeding is to make a paste using flour, baking soda, or cornstarch.

 How to Stop Your Dogs Nail from Bleeding with Flour, Baking Soda or Cornstarch:

 - Mix your flour, baking soda, or cornstarch with water together until you’ve got a thick paste

 - Use a cotton applicator to apply the paste directly onto your dogs damaged nail.

 - Leave the paste on for a few minutes until the bleeding has stopped